addy-dclxvi/almighty-dotfiles/README.md

 - **Other WMs** <br /> Pretty stock simple setup of i3, herbstluftwm, Bspwm, Fluxbox, Spectrwm, dwm & [xfwm-standalone](https://github.com/addy-dclxvi/xfwm4-standalone).

-- **.profile and .xsessionrc** <br /> They are scripts those executed by LightDM when You login X session.
-Previously I use *.profile* file when I'm still on Arch.
+- **.profile and .xsessionrc** <br /> They are scripts those executed by LightDM when you login to an X session.
+Previously I used *.profile* file when I'm still on Arch.
 But, I found that *~/.profile* file is not executed by LightDM on Debian.
-So, I use *~/.xsessionrc* file now (maybe *.xsessionrc* also work in Arch, I haven't tested it).
+So, I use *~/.xsessionrc* file now (maybe *.xsessionrc* also works in Arch, I haven't tested it).
-It contains some command to export *~/.bar*, *~/.executor*, *~/.notify*, *~/.utility*, and some other folders to `$PATH`.
+It contains some commands to export *~/.bar*, *~/.executor*, *~/.notify*, *~/.utility*, and some other folders to `$PATH`.
-It's important if You want to use my configurations.
+It's important if you want to use my configurations.
 Because I centralized most of the command to my `$PATH`.
-Exporting them to `$PATH` make the custom script in those folders can be launched without writing the absolute path.
+Exporting them to `$PATH` makes it so that the custom script in those folders can be launched without writing the absolute path.
 For example to launch Rofi, I just need to make a keybind to execute `rofi-apps`, instead of `/home/addy/.utilty/rofi-apps`.

 - **Rofi** <br /> My Rofi looks like this <br />
 ![preview-rofi](https://raw.githubusercontent.com/addy-dclxvi/almighty-dotfiles/master/preview-rofi.jpg) <br />
-My rofi colour is set in *~/.Xresources*, but it just an #INCLUDE command.
-The actual colour configuration is in *~/.xrdb/rofi*, You will understand if You look at it.
+My rofi colour is set in *~/.Xresources*, but it is just an #INCLUDE command.
+The actual colour configuration is in *~/.xrdb/rofi*, you will understand if you look at it.
 And the launch configuration is in *~/.utility/rofi-apps*.
-If You use my *.profile* or *.xsessionrc*, just make a keybind to execute `rofi-apps` to make your Rofi launched with appearance like this. <br /> <br />
+If you use my *.profile* or *.xsessionrc*, just make a keybind to execute `rofi-apps` to make your Rofi launch with appearance like this. <br /> <br />
 ![preview-rofi2](https://raw.githubusercontent.com/addy-dclxvi/almighty-dotfiles/master/preview-rofi2.jpg) <br />
 That's my rofi with dark colour. <br />